xalaida/laravel-position/README.md

 #### Without shifting

-By default, the package automatically updates the position of other models when the model position is updated.
+By default, the position of other models are automatically shifted when the model position is updated.

-If you want to update the model position without shifting the position of other models, you can use the `withoutShifting` method:
+If you want to change the model position without shifting the position of other models, you can use the `withoutShifting` method:

 ```php
 Category::withoutShifting(function () {